 Hiring a Fort Myers Bus Accident Attorney

-Though Florida is a no-fault state, and your insurance company will cover your medical expenses if you have PIP up to the limits of your coverage, you could be entitled to more compensation, especially if the person who caused your accident was grossly negligent.
-However, these additional damages are often limited, and you must have suffered injuries that are significant and permanent.
-You should always retain a Florida bus accident attorney to help you with your case.
+That said, these additional damages are often limited, and you must have suffered injuries that are significant and permanent.
+A Fort Myers bus accident attorney can help you with your case.
 Even if you are not entitled to general or punitive damages, you may get more money from your insurance company if you have an attorney working on your behalf.

 Your Rights.
 Your Recovery.
 Our Responsibility.

-If your doctor believes that your injuries could be permanent, have the doctor document those permanent injuries be in a letter or in your medical records for your attorney.
+If your doctor believes that your injuries could be permanent, have the doctor document those permanent injuries in a letter or in your medical records for your attorney.
 Medical records can help strengthen your case and result in a higher settlement.

 Even if you are not injured in a bus accident, you should be checked out by the emergency room or your doctor as soon as you can leave the accident scene.
 Because of the adrenaline coursing through your body, you may not realize that you have an injury until hours or even a couple of days later.
 You could also have internal injuries that remain hidden for a few hours.